GCollector/recostly2/CALCULATOR_REQUIREMENTS.md

 - **Top Navigation**: No "Create Your Own" button in header area
 - **Bottom CTA**: Remove entire "Create Your Own Calculation" section at bottom
 - **Edit Controls**: No edit buttons or form controls for notes/comments
-- **Action Buttons**: No save, share, or edit buttons (except for marketing content hide/show)
+- **Action Buttons**: No save, share, or edit buttons
+- **Viewer Controls**: No hide/show toggle for marketing content

 ### Professional Services Marketing Enhancement
 - **Positioned Above Tabs**: Marketing content now appears above tab navigation for maximum visibility
-- **Premium User Branding**: Custom image, text, and contact information
+- **Premium User Control**: Marketing only shows if premium user enabled it in calculator
-- **Hide/Show Toggle**: Viewers can hide marketing content if desired
+- **No Viewer Control**: Viewers cannot hide marketing content
-- **Default Branding**: Non-premium calculations show professional calculator branding
+- **Default Branding**: Non-premium calculations or disabled marketing show professional calculator branding
 - **Enhanced Visibility**: Better positioning for premium users to market their services

 ## NEW: Navigation System Updates